theodoreyong9/AIWA/README.md

   data results in.
 New whitepaper §28 update, Appendix H.35.
 9 new tests (19 total in `idea-agent.test.mjs`, up from 10).
 387 JS tests
   overall, zero warnings.
+- **Built a real GitHub bot feeding the idea agent (§28)** — the user initially asked for "a LinkedIn bot," named directly as a real legal exposure (LinkedIn's ToS generally prohibits automated scraping) before any code was written; corrected by the user to GitHub, which resolved cleanly: GitHub's own official, documented, public search API (`GET /search/repositories`) is legal, ToS-compliant, and well within its own rate limit for a once-daily run.
+  **`scripts/fetch-github-trends.mjs`**, split the same way `solana-rpc.js`/`webllm-engine.js` already are: pure, fully-tested query-building and response-shaping (6 tests, against a fixture matching GitHub's own real documented response shape); the real network call itself is untestable in this sandbox, same as those other two files, for the same reason.
+  **`update-github-trends.yml`**, the actual bot: a scheduled Action (daily), mirroring `ci.yml`'s own `wasm-build` job's exact commit- back pattern.
+The committed placeholder file starts honestly empty (`fetchedAt: null`) rather than fabricated — the same "never invent a trend" rule already applied to the model's own prompt, applied here to the file that feeds it.
+  **A real deployment bug caught before shipping, not after**: the data file was first written to a repo-root `data/` directory — reading `deploy-pages.yml`'s real config directly showed it only serves `public/`, so that path would have silently, permanently failed on the deployed site.
+Corrected to `public/data/` before delivery.
+  **Wired to never block**: the app fetches this static, same-origin file once, lazily, cached — never awaited inside a render function, so the idea agent's own responsiveness never depends on this resolving, matching §7's "delayed, never blocked" discipline exactly.
+  **Kept strictly separate from AIWA's own real network data**: the external signal lives in its own, clearly-labeled prompt section ("NOT this AIWA network, for inspiration only"), confirmed by a dedicated test to never leak into the fields that specifically mean real activity among this domain's own contacts.
+Freshness is stated honestly in the prompt (today vs. N days ago — may be stale).
+  `ci.yml`'s `paths-ignore` extended to exclude this bot's own daily commit, same reasoning already applied to the WASM-rebuild bot.
+  New whitepaper §28 update, Appendix H.36.
+12 new tests (6 +
+  6).
+399 JS tests total, zero warnings.